"The HIRING Desk"

 For the Employers

-2. Would get real time and authentic data to understand the employment related situations in the region
+• Delivers real-time and authentic data to understand employment-related situations in the region.

-3. Would reduce dependencies on other research regarding job markets
+• Reduces dependencies on external research regarding job markets.

 For the Educational Institutes